raketic-ognjen/Unlocking-Equipment-Reliability/README.md

-# Unlocking-Equipment-Reliability
-This project demonstrates how data-driven reliability engineering can significantly reduce equipment failures and optimize maintenance interventions.

 # Unlocking Equipment Reliability: MTTR & MTBF Analytics for Failure Reduction

 This project demonstrates how data-driven reliability engineering can significantly reduce equipment failures and optimize maintenance interventions.
 Using simulated downtime and failure logs, we analyze **Mean Time To Repair (MTTR)** and **Mean Time Between Failures (MTBF)** to uncover hidden patterns, chronic issues, and improvement opportunities.